sodazone/ocelloids-services/guides/TESTING-POLKADOT.md

 Use the subscription API to subscribe to cross-chain messages.

-You can monitor for transfers done by any account from Asset Hub to Polkadot Relay, Acala, Astar or Moonbeam with the following request:
+To monitor transfers from any account in Asset Hub to Polkadot Relay, Acala, Astar, or Moonbeam, use the following request:

 ```shell
 curl --location 'http://127.0.0.1:3000/subs' \